 When you bid on clicks, generally, you want to generate traffic.

-If you know both the end goal that you would like to happen, as well as your benchmark numbers for efficiency statistics like clickthrough rate, cost per click, and conversion rate, you can run some calculations to determine if a different bidding method would be beneficial, even if it is counterintuitive at face value.
+If you know both your end goal, as well as your benchmark numbers for efficiency statistics like clickthrough rate, cost per click, and conversion rate, you can run some calculations to determine if a different bidding method would be beneficial, even if it is counterintuitive at face value.

 It may seem like minutiae, but even a slight advantage when scaled across hundreds of thousands of impressions can really add up, so the more advertising you’re doing, the greater impact this can have on your bottom line.